 In 1995, after I nearly burned down the brewery (not kidding), we decided to expand and renovate a turn-of-the-century Green Bay meat-packing warehouse into a production house—and a restaurant featuring farm-to-table culinary experiences.

 Now 20 years later, Michelle and I remain the sole operators and owners.
 Along the way, we’ve launched three restaurants because we believe in great ingredients and great tasting experiences.
 At the end of the day, we really enjoy hanging out with friends talking about killer beers and exceptional food.

 We invite you to try our Hinterland beer at the restaurant attached to the brewery in Green Bay, as well as Hinterland Erie Street Gastropub in Milwaukee’s Third Ward District and at the affiliated restaurant The Whistling Swan Inn and Restaurant in Fish Creek, WI.

-In Spring 2017 we will open a whole new Hinterland experience across from Lambeau Field.
+In Spring 2017 we will open a whole new Hinterland experience in the Titletown District across from Lambeau Field.
 Man.
 The crazy journey continues and we want you to know that you’re more than welcome to come along for the ride.

 Owner, Brewer, Food-Fanatic, Drummer and Extreme Sport Enthusiast